gladtobegreg/gladtobegreg/README.md

 I'm currently in search of a team to develop and build projects with others.

-Within the ever expanding space of technology and software, new solutions and applications are always popping up.
-Everyday we have more and more tools at our disposal but the sky is the limit.
-Getting there just takes some work and a healthy dose of creativity.
+With new technologies, solutions, and applications popping up every day, we have more and more tools at our disposal.
+The sky is the limit and getting there just takes some work and a healthy dose of creativity.
 Building effective solutions and learning to work together is the real challenge.
 I'm happy to say this is where I apply my focus and strive to build a career.

 I hope to connect with professionals and companies that may help create opportunities to explore those challenges together.